American Home Cooking

 America: A Nation of Feeders and Foodies

 Americans are a nation of feeders.
 We love nothing more than to bring a dish to pass, have a buffet, potluck or cookie swap.
-The dining table turns into a serving platter filled with home cooked food.
+The dining table is really a serving platter to be filled with home cooked food.
 When everything is ready, grab a plate, fill it up and then find a chair or sit on the floor to eat and enjoy.

 Everyone has “their dish” to bring for any family event (mine is Mississippi Mud Cake).
 Leftovers are expected and distributed to older folks who have trouble cooking or to grieving families who have more important needs than figuring out what to eat.

 It is common for Brits to note that Americans don’t use their knife and fork properly.
 In America, it is normal at BBQ or picnics or family feasts to not necessarily sit at the dining room table and for lunch.
 Americans normally eat on the run.
 Therefore, eating with your hands or being able to use just one utensil (like a fork) is preferred.
 It also saves on the washing up!